Soka Gakkai International

 In terms of concrete action, Nichiren urged the political leaders of the day to cease official patronage of favored sects and for open public debate on the merits of the different schools of Buddhism.
 On a personal level, he called on the leaders to “reform the tenets that you hold in your heart.”
 In today’s terms this means transforming ourselves and our most deeply held beliefs about the nature of life.

-related article The Simultaneity of Cause and Effect The nine worlds, representing cause, and the world of Buddhahood, representing effect, exist simultaneously in our lives.
-This is symbolized by the lotus plant, which bears flowers (symbolizing the common mortal) and fruit (symbolizing Buddhahood) at the same time.
+related article The Treasure Tower "In a letter to a follower, Nichiren explains where the ultimate reality exists.
+It is in the depths of the lives of all people.
+He writes, 'No treasure tower exists other than the figures of the men and women who embrace the Lotus Sutra.'"
 Commenting on the nature of that transformation, SGI President Ikeda says, “What matters is that the spirit of the great philosophy of peace expounded in the Lotus Sutra [with its teaching that all people are Buddhas] be given full play in society as a whole.
 On a societal level, ‘establishing the correct teaching’ means establishing the concepts of human dignity and the sanctity of life as principles that support and move society.”

 Many people today live with a sense of confusion, emptiness and despair.
 They feel powerless to effect change either within their own lives or society as a whole.
 Idealism is equated with naïveté and cynicism serves a cover for the failure of hope.
 Disrespect for human life fuels violence and exploitation.